sindresorhus/got/readme.md

 ##### .on('uploadProgress', progress)
 ##### .on('downloadProgress', progress)

-Progress events for uploading (sending request) and downloading (receiving response). `progress` argument is an object like:
+Progress events for uploading (sending request) and downloading (receiving response).
+The `progress` argument is an object like:

 ```js
 {